how many solar panels do you need

 Take these actions:

-2. Master Your Local Code Requirements
+2. Master 2025 NEC and Local Code Requirements

 Each jurisdiction enforces unique permitting standards.
 Depend only on national codes while ignoring local requirements?
 Prepare for costly revisions.